derrybirkett/basestation/docs/roadmap.md

 ---

-### v0.2.0 — Real navigation + account basics
+### v0.2.0 — GitHub sign-in + first integration + repos widget

-**Goal**: turn the app shell into a usable surface with minimal routing.
+**Goal**: deliver the first end-to-end “data → information” loop for developers.

 **In scope**:
+- Sign in with GitHub (as the first auth provider)
+- Marketplace contains 1 integration: GitHub
+- User can enable/disable GitHub integration
+- Dashboard shows a basic “Repos” widget
-- Add routes/pages for **Profile** and **Settings** (so the user menu is real)
+- Profile/Settings pages exist (even if minimal) so the user menu is real
-- Basic “session” display + sign-out works reliably
-- Marketing → App handoff remains clear (CTA to app)

 **Out of scope**:
 - Billing, teams, permissions
+- Multiple integrations
-- Deep settings (only placeholders where needed)
+- Deep analytics, complex search

 **Definition of done**:
-- UI routes exist and are reachable from the user menu
+- A new user can: sign in → enable GitHub → see repos widget
+- Clear empty/error states
-- Unit tests updated for the new routes
+- Unit tests cover the core UI flow

 ---

-### v0.3.0 — First data source (MVP)
+### v0.3.0 — GitHub ingestion + persistence (MVP)

-**Goal**: connect one real data source end-to-end and show the data in the app.

-**In scope (pick one)**:
-- Google (Gmail/Calendar/Drive), GitHub, or a CSV import
+**Goal**: make the GitHub integration robust enough to build on.

 **Deliverables**:
-- A provider adapter boundary (new `libs/data-*` or similar) to avoid hard-coding a single source
+- A GitHub data adapter boundary (new `libs/github` or `libs/integrations/github`)
-- Minimal data model for “items” we can list/search
+- Minimal persistence for fetched entities (repos first)
-- A simple UI: connect source → see imported items
+- “Refresh” behavior and a basic “last synced” indicator

 **Definition of done**:
-- One-click “connect” flow in UI (even if developer-mode initially)
-- Data is visible in the product surface
+- Repos widget can load from persisted data and refresh from GitHub
-- Tests cover adapter and UI happy path
+- Tests cover adapter + persistence boundary

 ---